ONLINE - ZOOM in Boulder, CO

 Because working in these communities is a long-term commitment (not just a “voluntourism” opportunity to check off your good deed for the year), we want to make sure that coaches are ready to commit.
 We also want to pay coaches for their work.
 To do so, here is the process to become a CARE Certified Coach.

-For Colorado Coaches or Leaders: You will be refunded your $50 payment once you: - attend both sessions - submit the Final Reflection after coaching or leading a group (note: if the payment or the cost of the movie is an issue, please email AYU's director of operations, Jimmy Donnellon)
+For Colorado Coaches or Leaders: You will be refunded your $50 payment once you: - attend both sessions - submit the Final Reflection after coaching or leading a group (note: if the deposit or the cost of the movie is an issue, please email AYU's director of operations, Jimmy Donnellon)

 - We want to influence Colorado's Culture!
 Because of this, we will refund Colorado Coaches or leaders Once you finish both sessions and turn in your final reflection form you will be a certified CARE Coach.